 appear after a FROM clause will only be suggested when the cursor

-appears after a FROM.
+is positioned after a FROM.

 Let’s type the following VQL query into the VQL cell: